mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 Poincar&eacute; inequality have quite different applications.

-In this blog post, I hope to put together some excellent content I studied recently, specifically from
+In this blog post, I hope to put together some excellent content I studied recently, specifically from:
  - *Concentration Inequalities* by Boucheron, Lugosi, and Massart (2013)
  - *Partial Differential Equations* by Evans (1998)
 <!-- - *Functional Analysis, Sobolev Spaces, and Partial Differential Equations*